 Wireless¶

-The wireless interface may vary a bit from model to model, here is an example of GL-MT3000.
+The wireless interface may vary a bit from model to model.
+Here is an example of Beryl AX GL-MT3000.

-When Wi-Fi is enabled, the corresponding Wi-Fi icon will light up below the device model image on the Internet page.
+The router’s Wi-Fi networks are enabled by default, and the corresponding Wi-Fi icon will light up below the device model image on the INTERNET page.

 The Wi-Fi QR code will be displayed if the cursor hovers over the enabled Wi-Fi icon.
 You can scan the Wi-Fi QR code using your Phone/Pad to quickly connect to the corresponding Wi-Fi.